-One weekend in 2007, William Chang held a sports camp in Malaysia.
+One weekend in 2007, Coach William held a sports camp in Malaysia.
 It was meant to only be a one-time event, but one camp turned into two, then three, until he appeared to stumble into a sports ministry call for his country.
 In 2014, he went to sports leader training in South Korea, where he was introduced to FCA.
-Intrigued by what the ministry was doing in the U.S., Chang met the East Asia Coordinator, who helped him paint and embrace the picture for Malaysia.
-Soon after, Chang began his teamwork with FCA.
+Intrigued by what the ministry was doing in the U.S., William met the East Asia Coordinator, who helped him paint and embrace the picture for Malaysia.
+Soon after, William began his teamwork with FCA.

 A Malaysian soccer coach teaches his athletes spiritually, emotionally, and physically.

-Chang, four full-time and three part-time staff, and volunteers are honing in on 3Dimensional Coaching.
+William, four full-time and three part-time staff, and volunteers are honing in on 3Dimensional Coaching.
 Coaches quickly latch on to the value and faith-based ideals, a refreshing concept in an oftentimes crowded atmosphere.
-“They need the heart aspect, the spiritual dimension,” said Chang.
+“They need the heart aspect, the spiritual dimension,” said Coach William.

 Some have recognized similarities in principles they’ve established in their own teams, but can now give it new life and a name.